tgonet/tp/docs/DeveloperGuide.md

 ### Remark feature

-The following activity diagram summarizes what happens when a user executes an add command with a remark:
+The following activity diagram summarizes what happens when a user executes a remark command:

 ![RemarkActivityDiagram](images/RemarkActivityDiagram.png)